sasjs/server.sasjs.io/docs/permissions.md

 ---
 layout: article
 title: Permissions
-description: Configuring SASjs Server permissions
+og_description: Permissions in SASjs are enabled when `MODE=server`.
+Rules do not apply to admin users.
+Rules can be at GROUP or USER level.
 og_image: /img/uri-access.png
 ---

 # Permissions

 Permissions in SASjs are enabled when `MODE=server`.
 Rules do not apply to admin users.
 The menu is available under SETTINGS, and is divided into "URI Access" and "Folder Access".

-URI rules can be at GROUP or USER level.
+Rules can be at GROUP or USER level.

-Rules take precedence as follows:
+The hierarchy of rules is as follows:

 * By default, deny all
 * Apply group grants